mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthPowerFlow.md

     \mathbf{f}_{P}(\mathbf x) \\ \mathbf{f}_{Q}(\mathbf x)
   \end{bmatrix} = \mathbf 0,
 ```
 where we dropped the iteration index for simplicity.
 In transmission grids a strong coupling can be found between active powers and voltage angles, and between reactive powers and voltage magnitudes.
-In order to obtain decoupling, two conditions are assumed to have been satisfied: first, the resistances ``r_{ij}`` of the branches are small with respect to their respective reactances ``x_{ij}`` and, second, the angle differences are small ``\theta_{ij} \approx 0`` [[5]](@ref refs).
+In order to obtain decoupling, two conditions are assumed to have been satisfied: first, the resistances ``r_{ij}`` of the branches are small with respect to their respective reactances ``x_{ij}`` and, second, the angle differences are small ``\theta_{ij} \approx 0`` [[3]](@ref inDepthPowerFlowSolutionReference).
 Respectively, we start from the equation:
 ```math
   \begin{bmatrix}
     \mathbf{J_{11}(x)} & \mathbf{0} \\ \mathbf{0} & \mathbf{J_{22}(x)}